bartromgens/metroflow/README.md

 # metroflow

-A javascript library to create metro (subway) map style flowcharts on a HTML canvas.
+A javascript library to create metro (subway) map style flowcharts on an HTML canvas.

 ## Development